KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Santa Monica Beach at Sunset and Pier Burger

-I made it back to Santa Monica for sunset at the beach, then ate an overpriced hamburger, fries, and strawberry milkshake at Pier Burger.
+I made it back to Santa Monica for sunset at the beach.

 ![](los-angeles-2023-images/pier-burger.jpg)
-Placeholder
+I ate an overpriced hamburger, fries, and strawberry milkshake at Pier Burger.

 ## Saturday